ncx-co/sentinel_mosaic_qgis_plugin/README.md

 ## Installation
-To use the plugin you must first install the `sentinelhub` python package (not in the sequoia virtual environment):
+To use the plugin you must first install the `sentinelhub` python package (not in a virtual environment):

 ```
 pip install sentinelhub
 ```

 Once you have done that, you must authenticate your machine to access our Sentinel Hub account.
-The credentials are in the ST LastPass account, you can find them by searching for 'Sentinel Hub Authentication'.
-Once you have found the credentials, you can authenticate your machine from the bash terminal:
+You can authenticate your machine from the bash terminal:

 ```
 sentinelhub.config \